CNuge/py-morse-code/README.md

 ## The Morse class does the following:

-	- reads in string of words or morse code and allow for translation between the two
+	- read in string of words or morse code and allow for translation between the two
 	- provides a transmit function to play the morse code version of the message out loud
 	- lets you easily print the words and corresponding morse side by side
 	- mac/linux only: uses the internal say command to read the message out loud